jbrgfx/elixir_mixed_doubles_pairings/README.md

 # Mixeddoubles

 Purpose: Build mixed doubles randomly paired rosters for as many as four courts from lists of registered players.
+The elixir version is functionally incomplete but identical to the javascript version, as far as it goes.

 ## running using iex